edgio-docs/edgio-docs/guides/delivery/control/configure/dns_services.md

 1. Select the **Resources** tab.
 The *Resources* list displays.
 2. Select the **+ New** button on the right side of the page under the tabs header, and the *Create resource for page* displays.
-3. Complete fields on the page (see [Fields on the 'Create resource for' Page](#fields-on-the-create-resource-for-page)).
+3. Complete fields on the page (see [Fields on the *Create resource for* Page](#fields-on-the-create-resource-for-page)).
-4. Click *Save*.
+4. Click **Save**.

 You are returned to the *Resources* tab and a message is displayed stating that a job to create the Resource has started.

 Click the **Refresh** button periodically to determine if the Rule has finished processing.

- <br /> <Callout type="info">- After configuring a Resource you may have to wait five or more minutes for the Resource to be created. <br /> -   The Resource will be added to the list only after the job is complete. <br /> - After creating the Resource, you might want to add Health Checks to it.
+<Callout type="info">- After configuring a Resource you may have to wait five or more minutes for the Resource to be created. <br /> -   The Resource will be added to the list only after the job is complete. <br /> - After creating the Resource, you might want to add Health Checks to it.
 See [Add Health Checks to a DNS Services Resource](#add-health-checks-to-a-dns-service-resource).</Callout>

 #### Fields on the *Create resource for* Page {/*fields-on-the-create-resource-for-page*/}